-"The close relationship between sponsor and IT team also rubs off on the adaptation of the agile method throughout Arla.
+"The close relationship between the sponsor and the IT team also rubs off on the adaptation of the agile method throughout Arla.
 We have developed a common language and gotten a confidence boost that supports the transformation to other areas of the organization.
-Three of the people who were instrumental to implementing the agile method in IT, are now assigned to our major Calcium-program.
+Three of the people, who were instrumental to implementing the agile method in IT, are now assigned to our major Calcium-program.
 If we can successfully export the model, perhaps Arla will one day develop new dairy products in the same way as we run IT projects."

-Max budget: 500.000 DKK
+Max budget: DKK 500.000

 "The limited scope and budget make it easier to get approval to rapidly test whether an idea has potential.
 That also means it is OK to fail.
 And when we can demonstrate a 15% increase in baggage handling capacity, like we did with our AI project, management is very eager for us to launch even more pilots."